tututwo/tututwo/content/project/tt_replication/index.md

 image:
   caption:
   focal_point: Smart
-summary: Using R to recreate publication-quality visuals.
+summary: Using R to recreate publication-quality visuals
 tags:
 - R
 - All
-title: "Replicating Plots in R (Tidy Tuesday)"
+title: "Replicating Plots in R and Adobe Illustrator"
 ---